 Not third-party topic intent, not visitor ID, and not review-site data.
 It will not name surging accounts or tell you who visited your pricing page.
 Deliberately a different signal.

 Since I built one of these, let me be precise about its lane so you do not buy it for the wrong job.
 EaseClaw is not intent data in the way the rest of this list means it.
 It is a different signal: public social and community buying-intent.
-It monitors eleven sources (Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn, and the open web) for real people describing the problem you solve out loud, scores each post 0 to 100 by buying intent, and drafts a reply.
+It monitors twelve sources (Reddit, Hacker News, X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn, Trustpilot, and the open web) for real people describing the problem you solve out loud, scores each post 0 to 100 by buying intent, and drafts a reply.
 Then it stops.
 You read the draft and press send yourself.
 It never posts for you.

 What it will NOT do, plainly: it will not tell you which named accounts are surging on a topic the way Bombora or 6sense do, and it will not tell you who visited your pricing page the way RB2B, Warmly, or 6sense do.
 If a buyer needs account-level in-market data or website-visitor identification, EaseClaw is the wrong tool, and I would rather you knew that before paying than after.
 It belongs on this list as the affordable, founder-priced social-intent option, a complement to enterprise intent data, not a replacement for it.